10 Cruise Tips and Hacks for a Great Time on the High Seas

 1. Start with some internal dialogue

 The search for the perfect cruise starts with you.
-Before you look anywhere, look inside.
+Before you look anywhere, look inward.
 Ask yourself your preferences on:

-• Ship’s size (mega, big, medium, small, intimate, or rowboat)
+• Ship size (mega, big, medium, small, intimate, or rowboat)

-• Itinerary (Caribbean, Mediterranean, European rivers, Inland Passage, or something wild, like the Galapagos or Antarctica)
+• Itinerary (Caribbean, Mediterranean, European rivers, Inside Passage, or something wild, like the Galapagos or Antarctica)

 • Amenities (food and drink, clubs, pools, fitness, rollercoasters, racetracks – or just a breathtaking view)

-• Theme (themed cruises are often mated to a less-than-desirable itinerary)
+• Theme (themed cruises are often paired with a less-than-desirable itinerary)

 • Travel style (go-getter or lounger)